nich-mctishe/node-seeder/README.md

 })
 ```

 the seeder will stat the seeder/updates folder and determine what template files are in it.
-It will then cycle through each one.
-It will search the database of ran upload record, upload to db, if required, and then save the record to an updates collection in the db.
+Then it will cycle through each one.
+It will search the database of ran upload records, upload the file to db, if required, and then save the record to the updates collection in the db.

 ## Templates